Matthew Cox | Inside True Crime Podcast - Will Trump Go to Jail Is America Too Woke

 Who's going to pay the bills?

-Anybody call for the FBI to be defunded?
+Anybody call for the FBI to be?

-Does anybody call for the FBI to be defunded?
+defunded?
+Why?
+Because you're backing them?
+No, I'm just asking.
+Does anybody call for the FBI to be

-No, they just say the police.
+defunded?
+No, they just say they're like the police.
+They just, it's just a general, just the police.

-But I also, the one that I also had, Leslie Nelson was an FBI agent.
+really grungy FBI agent, Candice called around.
+She was horrible.
+But I also, the one that I also had,

-She was super professional, very nice.
+She was super professional, very nice

-Secret service, every secret service agent I ever met was very professional.
+agent I ever met was very professional

-but I had really just had one or two,
+But I had really just had one or two

 I had two FBI agents that were on my case

-that were just like scumbags.
+That were just like scumbags

-Like, it's like, like, I get what I did,
+Like I get what I did

-but you're acting like I'm a terrorist.
+But you're acting like I'm a terrorist

 You're acting like I'm blowing up children

-and killing people and harming people.
+And killing people and harming people

-Like, I took some money from banks.
+Like I took some money from banks

 Like, I, you know, I stole some identities.